 Today I’m reviewing one of my latest and favourite purchases, the Laura Mercier Translucent Loose Setting Powder.
-This is one of those products that once you start using it, you don’t know how you managed without it for so long.
-I am totally obsessed with it!
-It’s been a game-changer for me and has dramatically improved the look of my makeup and the way it lasts.
+This is one of those products that once you start using, you don’t know how you managed without it for so long.

 My favourite part is how it creates a perfect, smooth canvas for makeup.
 It literally blurs all the lines and pores.
 It also takes away any shine from your makeup and keeps it at bay throughout the day!

-Another fab feature is that you won’t get any flashbacks while having your photo taken on the red carpet.
+Another fab feature is that you won’t get any flashbacks while taking your photo on the red carpet.
 Or if you’re like me, you won’t have flashbacks while taking a selfie;)

-It is suitable for all skin types, from dry to oily, it’s got you covered.
+It is suitable for all skin types, from dry to oily.
 One thing that dry skin has to be careful with when it comes to setting powders is that the setting powder won’t set in your fine lines and wrinkles (not that any of us have wrinkles!).
 With this setting powder, you don’t need to worry about that, it doesn’t set in lines or accentuate them!
 Although, I tend to avoid applying it under my eyes where I have far too many creases.

 To get the best results from the setting powder you should apply it after your foundation or really any creamy formula.
 That way it has something to hold on to.

 From the minute I applied the Laura Mercier Translucent Loose Setting Powder it was as if I was photoshopping my face.
-I use Photoshop the whole time on the computer and I have always wished I could photoshop my face.
-Now I can!
+I use Photoshop the whole time on the computer and I always wished I could photoshop my face;)

-It makes my skin matte and takes away any lines and creases that are there.
-It also fills in my open pores to the point where they aren’t visible at all!
-Because the powder is translucent it doesn’t add any colour on top of your foundation, which I really like.
-Adding colour to your already coloured foundation can often look too much.
+It gives my skin a matte finish and takes away any lines and creases that are there.
+It also fills in my open pores to the point where they aren’t visible!

 It does its magic and invisibly blends into your skin.
 Do you know that flawless airbrushed look?
 Well, that is exactly what the Laura Mercier Loose Setting Powder gives you.
 Perfect, flawless and airbrushed skin.